-The artist begins very high, with happy songs.
-In the background, on a large screen, like a photo album, idyllic images of 1950's Havana pass.
-Photographs and fragments of tourist films that remind me of the pages of the stylized Carteles or Bohemia magazines, even the lid of an elegant tobacco box.
-To my discomfort, these images ignore any hint of the reality of then or of what would come later.
+The artist starts very high, with happy songs.
+In the background, on a large screen, like a photo album, idyllic images of Havana from the 1950s pass by.
+Photographs and fragments of tourist films that remind me of the pages of the stylized magazines Carteles magazine or Bohemia, even the lid of an elegant tobacco box.
+To my discomfort, these images dodge any indication of the reality of that time or of what would come later.

-Shortly after my childhood I put, among many others, the song In a sailing boat in the essential drawer.
-The Sunday joy of this topic returned to my memories when, outside of Cuba, someone made me a painful joke about Cuban rafters. "...
-In a sailing boat to the sea I throw myself, let the wind take me very far with you."
-When I hear Olga sing it and then continue with Cachito and Vereda Tropical, she opens that drawer and pours what she has inside.
+Shortly after my childhood I put, among many others, the song in a sailing boat in the essentials drawer.
+The Sunday joy of this theme returned to my memories when, already outside of Cuba, someone made me a painful joke about Cuban rafters. "...
+In a sailing boat to the sea I throw myself, may the wind take me very far with you."
+When I hear Olga sing it and then continue with a bit and tropical sidewalk that drawer is opened and what is inside is poured out.
 Only then do I know where this music comes from.

-Because it seems to me that it comes from the Marianao beach in Havana.
+Because it seems to me that it comes from Marianao beach in Havana.
 It's the '70s.
-A young girl sings them.
-Olga clings to enjoying the sun, the beach, and motherhood, because she doesn't have much else.
-She is fragile and afraid of a scowling world, made of families in toxic decay.
+A young divorcee sings them to her children with a sensuality without fanfare.
+Olga is like her who clings to enjoying the sun, the beach and motherhood, because she doesn't have much else.
+She is fragile and afraid of a frowning world, made of families in toxic decay.
 That world fears her even more.
-Surviving a wave of divorces, the flimsy married couples in her neighborhood resist the brazen grace of her seductive voice.
-With her little children, Vereda Tropical sings, like Olga: "And he swore to me, to love us more and more and never forget those nights by the sea."
-Children do not understand hostility from neighbors; They follow Mommy's rhyme with a song that puts off anxiety but doesn't calm it.
-Back in my armchair at the Miller Theater, with sand in my eyes, I sing a duet with Olga: "Today I can only remember, my eyes hurt from crying, and my soul dies from waiting."
+Surviving a spate of divorces, the flimsy married couples in her neighborhood resist the unabashed grace of her seductive voice.
+With his children he sings tropical sidewalk, like Olga: "And he swore to me, to love us more and more and never forget those nights by the sea."
+The children do not understand the hostility of the neighbors; they follow the rhyme to mommy with a song that postpones anxiety, although it does not calm it.
+Back in my seat at the Miller Theater, with sand in my eyes, I sing a duet with Olga: “Today I can only remember, my eyes hurt from crying, and my soul dies of waiting”.

 Unlike my mother, the Olga I listen to is measured even in her excesses.
-She sings Rumor de un palmar with the just delicacy and respect for the countryside of those whose hands never plucked a sweet potato from the mother earth.
+Sings rumor of a palm grove with the just delicacy and respect to the field of those whose hands never plucked a sweet potato from the mother earth.
 Olga reveals to me that this song is a declaration of carnal love and not, as I thought, a bucolic hymn to the country soul.
-The artist also dares to interpret Palabras by Marta Valdés, a song that does not admit more versions.
-Without straying too far from the vein of Marta's filin, Olga sings it to the rhythm of soft jazz.
+The artist also dares to interpret Words by Marta Valdés, a song that does not admit more versions.
+Without straying too far from the grain of Marta's filin, Olga sings it to the rhythm of smooth jazz.
 The song results in an elegant, sexual sensuality that I have not heard in other more contained versions.

-Throughout the concert I contain the desire to judge the meticulous de-ideologization of the event and, consequently, of the music of the people that originated it.
+Throughout the concert I contain the desire to judge the meticulous de-ideologization of the event and, consequently, of the music of the town that originated it.
 A people historically compelled to politicize and take sides.
-I re-attribute my discomfort to the hurtful feedback from Olga's microphone, which has already made us jump in our seats three times.
-Paquito D´ Rivera yells at him several times not to lower the microphone, to turn it up.
-She listens to advice, feedback is gone, my discomfort persists.
-I can't stop thinking about how Paquito himself always makes his position clear, which I often don't share, in every musical arena where he plays.
-Anyway I calm down, this is not Facebook, but a concert.
+I re-attribute my discomfort to the feedback hurtful of Olga's microphone that already three times has made us jump in our seats.
+Paquito D' Rivera yells at him several times not to lower the microphone, to raise it.
+She listens to the advice, the feedback it's over, my discomfort persists.
+I keep thinking about how Paquito himself always makes his position clear, which I often don't share, in every musical arena where he plays.
+Still I calm down, this is not Facebook, but a concert.

-Olga begins to contradict me when she improvises in Soy Guajiro.
-"I am an islander who came to walk the path of ancestral canaries ...".
-"They stayed there, making Cuba their home, a guajiro was the island that the cane was planted ...".
-Thus she contextualizes her narrative.
-I understand then that her attachment to "ours" comes from the cultural and economic impact of Canarian migration in America.
+Olga begins to contradict me when she improvises in I am Guajiro.
+“I am an islander who came to walk the path of ancestral canaries…”.
+"There they stayed, making Cuba their home, peasants were the islanders who planted sugarcane...".
+This contextualizes his narrative.
+I understand then that his attachment to "what is ours" comes from the cultural and economic impact of Canarian migration in America.
 I also understand that the album starts from the need to review that link.
-It is not only that the music of America lives in the Canaries, but that the Canaries lives discreetly in our American experience.
+It is not only that the music of America lives in the Canary Islands, but that the Canary Islands live discreetly in our American experience.

-Unexpectedly, like a slap that I thank, she sings to us --or sings to me— on the piano Habáme with the stricken honesty that the original recording by its author, Carlos Varela, lacked.
+Unexpectedly, like a slap that I appreciate, he sings to us —or sing to me— at piano Habáname with the distressed honesty that the original recording of its author, Carlos Varela, lacked.
 This song was born in my adulthood, when Havana already hurt me with the same heartbreaking feeling with which Olga sings to it.
 How much can that city hurt?
-To remove my doubts that she is a singer committed to a people as much as to her music, she tells us - or tells me - that Cuba should be what Cubans decide.
-So even Paquito D´ Rivera applauds.
+To remove my doubts that she is a singer committed to a people as much as to her music, she tells us —or tell me— that Cuba should be what the Cubans decide.
+So, even Paquito D´ Rivera applauds.

 After Habáname, a song that is not on the album, I can think of a more contemporary and completely Cuban album by Olga.
-Then I imagine her singing live Dicen y Cruzando Destinatinos, by Francisco Céspedes; Decimas infieles and The rest of my days, by Albita Rodríguez; and The mountain (I'm leaving me) and Old Passion, by Mane Ferret.
-This kind of exercise of the imagination, although fruitless, comforts my “… tremulous and lonely soul…” in days of isolation.
+I imagine her then singing live they say and crossing destinations, of Francisco Cespedes; unfaithful tenths and The rest of my days of Albita Rodriguez; Y The mountain (I'm leaving me) Y old passion, by Mane Ferret.
+This type of exercise of the imagination, although fruitless, comforts my “…trembling and lonely soul…” in days of isolation.